The Mutex Watershed and its Objective: Efficient, Parameter-Free Graph Partitioning: The Mutex Watershed Algorithm as an Extension of Seeded Watershed

 \subsection{Seeded watershed from a mutex perspective}

 One interpretation of the proposed method is in terms of a generalization of the edge-based watershed algorithm \cite{Meyer1994,Meyer1994minimum,meyer1999morphological} or image foresting transform \cite{falcao2004image}.
-For didactic reasons, we here first reformulate this fundamental algorithm in a manner compatible with the proposed method.

-Edge-based watershed can only ingest a graph with purely attractive interations, $\mathcal{G}(V, E^+, W^+)$.
+This algorithm can only ingest a graph with purely attractive interactions, $E^{-} = \emptyset$.
 Without further constraints, the algorithm would yield only the trivial result of a single cluster comprising all vertices.
-To obtain more interesting output, an oracle needs to provide seeds, namely precisely one node per cluster.
-These seed vertices are all connected to an auxiliary node (see Fig.~\ref{fig:WS_compare}a) by auxiliary edges with infinite merge affinity.
+To obtain more interesting output, an oracle needs to provide seeds~(e.g.\ one node per cluster).
+These seed vertices are all connected to an auxiliary node (see Fig.~\ref{fig:WS_compare} (a)) by auxiliary edges with infinite merge affinity.
 A maximum spanning tree (MST) on this augmented graph can be found in linearithmic time; and the maximum spanning tree (or in the case of degeneracy: at least one of the maximum spanning trees) will include the auxiliary edges.
-When the auxiliary edges are deleted from the MST, a forest results, with each tree representing one cluster \cite{Meyer1994,falcao2004image,watershedcuts}.
+When the auxiliary edges are deleted from the MST, a forest results, with each tree representing one cluster \cite{meyer1999morphological,Meyer1994,falcao2004image}.

-We now reformulate this well-known algorithm in a way that will later emerge as a special case of the proposed Mutex Watershed: we eliminate the auxiliary node and edges, and replace them by a set of infinitely repulsive edges, one for each pair of seeds (Fig.~\ref{fig:WS_compare}b).

-Algorithm \ref{WS_algo_code}, applied to the seed mutex graph just defined, gives results identical to seeded watershed on the original graph.
-The procedure closely resembles Kruskal's MST algorithm, which iterates over a sorted list of edges and adds each edge only if it does not introduce a cycle.
+We now reformulate this well-known algorithm in a way that will later emerge as a special case of the proposed Mutex Watershed: we eliminate the auxiliary node and edges, and replace them by a set of infinitely repulsive edges, one for each pair of seeds (Fig.~\ref{fig:WS_compare} (b)).
+Algorithm \ref{WS_algo_code} is a variation of Kruskal's MST algorithm operating on the seed mutex graph just defined, and gives results identical to seeded watershed on the original graph.

-Clearly, the modified algorithm has the same effect as the original seeded watershed algorithm, because the final set $A^+$ is exactly the maximum spanning forest obtained after removing the auxiliary edges from the original solution.
+This algorithm differs from Kruskal's only by the check for mutual exclusion in the if-statement.
+Obviously, the modified algorithm has the same effect as the original algorithm, because the final set $A^+$ is exactly the maximum spanning forest obtained after removing the auxiliary edges from the original solution.

-In the sequel, we generalize this construction by admitting less-than-infinitely repulsive edges that do not need to coincide in seed points.
-This allows repulsive edges to be estimated on the same neighborhood for all pixels, favoring a fully convolutional learning and prediction with CNNs (section \ref{4_results}).
+In the sequel, we generalize this construction by admitting less-than-infinitely repulsive edges.
+Importantly, these can be dense and are hence much easier to estimate automatically than seeds with their strict requirement of only-one-per-cluster.